 About Fresh Film

-Founded in 1997 as part of the Limerick Film Festival as the Irish School’s Video Competition, Fresh Film Festival was originally a schools video competition for secondary students.
+Founded in 1997 as part of the Limerick Film Festival as the Irish School’s Video Competition, Fresh Film was originally a schools video competition for secondary students.
 It has since grown into a year round organisation with a focus on national and international filmmakers spanning the primary and secondary age groups.
 ‘Fresh International Film Festival’ has incrementally grown in scope in response to increasing numbers of entries and ‘Ireland’s Young Filmmaker Awards” now constitute three sections – Junior (7-12 years) – Senior (12- 18 years) and The International Young Filmmaker Awards.
 Each section is open to individual filmmakers, schools, youth and community groups in these age categories.

 How Fresh Film came to be